 A: If you happen to have welding filters with a shade number of 12 or higher, these are also safe.
 AAS recommends a shade level of 13 or 14 for the best comfort, as a shade level of 12 while safe can be uncomfortably bright.
 These can be difficult to find in supply stores, so unless you already have one, I would not recommend trying to buy one.

-Sunglasses, regardless of how dark they appear, or how many pairs of them you wear, will not reach this level of protection and therefore are NOT safe for viewing the sun or the eclipse directly.
+Sunglasses, regardless of how dark they appear, will not reach the level of safety to protect your eyes and therefore are NOT safe for viewing the sun or the partial eclipse directly.
+Eclipse viewers are at least 1,000 times darker than the darkest sunglasses!

 Improper eye protection for viewing the eclipse include: